kineticvenom/django-school-roster/README.md

 ### Data

-The `data` folder, which contains our csv files should remain where they are (to have this work more seemlessly with the provided code).
-Keep in mind that we normally would be using databases to store our data when using Django, but for now we're stuck with using CSV data files.
+The `data` folder, which contains our json files should remain where they are (to have this work more seemlessly with the provided code).
+Keep in mind that we normally would be using databases to store our data when using Django, but for now we're stuck with using json data files.

 ## 3. Create Views